Dumboiroy/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 3d.
-The appointment ID is not found
+The given attribute to specify client is invalid.
   * 3d1.
 HeartLink shows an error message.

     Use case resumes at step 2.